Loop3D/noddy_qt/README.md

 ## Windows (MSYS2 / MinGW)

+**Verified working** (native x86_64 build, MSYS2 MinGW64, gcc 15.1.0, Qt
+5.15.17) -- both batch mode (`-block`, `-random`) and the interactive GUI launch and run correctly.

 The Windows build uses **MSYS2's MinGW64 environment**, not a native Visual Studio/MSVC toolchain, and not a plain cmd.exe or PowerShell prompt.

 1. Install [MSYS2](https://www.msys2.org/) if not already present.
 2. Open the **"MSYS2 MinGW64"** shell specifically (not the plain "MSYS2"
    shell -- that one doesn't have the mingw-w64 toolchain on its PATH).
-3. Install the toolchain and Qt5:
+3. Install the toolchain and Qt5 (needs an elevated/Administrator MSYS2
+   MinGW64 shell -- `pacman` writes to its package database under `<msys2 install dir>\var\lib\pacman`, which a non-admin account typically can't):
    ```
    pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-qt5-base \
              mingw-w64-x86_64-pkgconf make
    ```
-4. From the repository root (inside that same MinGW64 shell):
+4. From the repository root (inside that same MinGW64 shell -- doesn't need to be elevated for this step):
    ```
    make -f Makefile.qt
    ./noddy.exe